elementalconcept/env-bakery/README.md

   ]
 }
 ```

+Alternatively you can specify required environment variables as a single JSON string using `--json` argument.
+Make sure to escape double quotes correctly!

 You can also install EnvBakery as a global package and use `parbake` locally to dump your environment into a file.